innainu/ML-and-DS-Handbook/ML_Notes.md

 # Outline

-**We intend for each topic has a TL;DR, then a more detailed definition and a coding example.**
+**We intend for each topic to have a TL;DR, then a more detailed definition and a coding example.**

 - [Reference Material](#reference)
 - [Math](#math)